 This document was dictated by William Wallace during the summer of 1938.
 Several copies were typewritten and given to different family members.
 I have one copy which was originally used for this web site.
 I was subsequently contacted by William Wallace's grandson, Bill Wallace, who still has the original document, signed by his grandfather, as well as the working draft of the document.
 As these copies were typed separately, there are some inconsistancies between them.
 The text below is a transcription of Bill Wallace's original copy of William Wallace's Life Story.
 Any parentheses ( ) are those included in the original.
 I have retained the spelling, punctuation and format of the original document.
 Any ambiguities and inconsistencies are as they are in the original.

-Where my copy of the Life Story significantly differs from the signed copy, I have included that information in [ red brackets ].
-Any explanations or clarifications in the text are offset in italics within [ green brackets ] and are not part of the original document.
+Where my copy of the Life Story significantly differs from the signed copy, I have included that information in [red brackets].
+Any explanations or clarifications in the text are offset in italics within [blue brackets] and are not part of the original document.
 Lastly, I have added footnotes to furnish lengthier explanations and clarifications at the conclusion of the document rather than break the continuity for the reader.
 These are linked to each other so you may jump to the footnote and then return to the same place in the text.